expo/expo/packages/expo-splash-screen/README.md

 #### Launch Screen File

-Newly created `SplashScreen.storyboard` needs to be marked as `Launch Screen File` in your Xcode project to be presented from the very beginning of your application launch.
+The newly created `SplashScreen.storyboard` needs to be marked as the `Launch Screen File` in your Xcode project in order to be presented from the very beginning of your application launch.

 1. Select your project in `Project Navigator`
 2. Select your project name from `TARGETS` panel and navigate to `General` tab.